“Rehearsal did not take place. Srabian is dead. Petrov is sick. Borishev is dead. Orchestra not working.”

 Life or death.
 Literally, not figuratively.
 Maybe Shostakovich spoke those words; maybe not.
 But if we as an artistic community wish to honor his memory and continue touting his activism in our textbooks and our concert halls, the very least we can do is exercise a right he never got to experience.

 Head to www.vote.org to find out everything you need to know, and check out Vote411 for nonpartisan resources about your local candidates and ballot measures.
-If you’re into social media, consider downloading and sharing the graphics below with the hashtag #PlayYourPart, to remind your music-minded friends that Shostakovich wants YOU to vote.
+If you’re into social media, consider downloading and sharing the graphic below, to remind your music-minded friends that Shostakovich wants YOU to vote.

 It is, quite literally, a matter of life or death.